 2. Creating Supply Predictability

 Increased access to data created by the internet of things and similar technologies have been creating opportunities for just-in-time inventory management and similar advances.
 Blockchain can take these advances to another level by letting you integrate ledger data with your enterprise resource planning system to gain every inventory item you need is located at any time.
-This insight can allow for instant alerts when timelines change, making it much easier to anticipate when supplies will be available and adjust production schedules accordingly.
+This insight can trigger instant alerts when timelines change, making it much easier to anticipate when supplies will be available and adjust production schedules accordingly.

 3. Breaking Organizational Boundaries